🦩Whooping Crane Season: Nov – March Β· Peak viewing at Aransas NWR

 617 S. Water Street

-End at 617 S. Water Street β€” the Baylor-Norvell House (c.
-1868), one of the oldest surviving structures in Rockport, right on the waterfront.
+617 S. Water Street β€” the Baylor-Norvell House (c.
+1868), one of the oldest surviving structures in Rockport.
+The waterfront location reflects how central the bay was to daily life for every family in town.

 Tour Details